dtekcth/data101/src/workshop.md

 in preparation for your mock exam.
 However, if you want to keep going with these tools, here is a list of some things you can try out:

+* **Making changes without merge conflicts**: Try making two commits at the same time, but only make changes in separate files.
+Is there a merge conflict?
 * **Exploring Python**: Make something more complicated!
 Try reading user input with `input()`, and maybe make a choose-your-own-adventure story using it and `if`-statements.